ansys/pymechanical/doc/source/getting_started/wsl.rst

 Install ``xvfb`` in CentOS7
 ===========================

-If you want to replicate the CI/CD behavior, youn must install the ``xvfb`` pacakge as shown in the following command.
+If you want to replicate the CI/CD behavior, you must install the ``xvfb`` package as shown in the following command.
 For more information, see the ``.ci`` folder.

 .. code:: bash